 As children enter adolescence, their developmental needs in relation to safety and support change; they begin spending more time away from home and in extrafamilial contexts and for some, this includes exposure to significant forms of harm and abuse including serious violence, gang and drug-related criminal activity, sexual and criminal exploitation, trafficking, and other forms of peer-to-peer abuse.
 Whilst many of these forms of harm are not new, they are increasingly viewed as child welfare, as opposed to juvenile justice issues; thereby increasing the involvement of social workers in leveraging a response.
 Moreover, adolescents experiencing harm within their family home(s) and relationships may respond differently than younger children; for example, by spending time away from home or displaying behaviours that are difficult or challenging for their parents or professionals.
 In this context social workers are often tasked with protecting adolescents within constrained practice contexts and policy frameworks better designed for protecting younger children.
 Such frameworks avoid the complexities of safeguarding adolescents who may have experienced an accumulation of harm inside and/or outside their home and family network, and whose behaviour may pose a risk of harm to others and to themselves.

 Research on social work with adolescents has identified innovative, participatory, creative, and bold solutions to the above practice and policy challenges.
 Recent international research continues to evidence ways in which professionals are partnering with young people to keep them safe; scrutinise and evaluate the efficacy of out-of-home care for adolescents; theorise the role of social workers within interagency partnerships responsible for public safety; and identify effective interventions in social and public space contexts where extra-familial harm occurs.
 The Social Work and Adolescents Special Interest Group aims to bring together researchers interested in investigating, evidencing and promoting social work responses for adolescents.
-The group will be an inclusive and supportive forum for fostering cross-national collaborations among members interested in research that may include a focus on:
+In recent years, the group has identified severl collective interests in:

 Michelle Lefevre, University of Sussex, UK